Amazfit Balance 2

 Common Features

-• Both products have a 10 ATM rating.
+• Both products are waterproof with a 10 ATM rating.

 • Both products monitor blood oxygenation levels.